15 Tips for an Anti-Inflammatory Diet

 4. Avoid Fried Foods

-Fatty fried food like french fries should be avoided as they increases inflammation.
+Fatty fried food like french fries should be avoided as they increase inflammation.

 5. Don’t Drink Too Much